Digusil/kernel_regression_matlab/README.md

 ## What does my kernel_regression

 Kernel Regression is a nonparametric regression concept that produces its own hypothesis.
-The given feature datasets {x, y} will be used to generate the hypothesis.
+The given feature tuples {x, y} will be used to generate the hypothesis.
 A kernel function K(u) evaluates the significance of the several feature points.
 The hypothesis will be calculated based on the Nadaraya-Watson-Estimator-Concept m_i = sum(y_j Kh(u_ij))/sum(Kh(u_ij)).
 As cost function the mean-squared-error (MSE) is implemented.

 My kernel regression supports different modes for parametrizing the kernel function.
 Its possible to use a general bandwidth h over all feature points or to optimize separately for each.
 Also you can choose if you want to use a scaled Kh(u) = 1/h*K(u) or unscaled kernel function K(u).
 As kernel function the common ones are implemented (gaussian, cauchy, picard, uniform, triangle, cosinus and epanechnikov).
 Own kernel functions can be built in.